-Given our research report is static and was formed at a particular moment in time, each company in our portfolio has a dynamic document (Research Deck) that tracks our investment thesis, key drivers, and developments within each of our six pillars.
-These feed into our Splashboard which is a portfolio-wide, up-to-date register of our portfolio.
+Given that our research report is static and was formed at a particular moment, each company in our portfolio has a dynamic document (Research Deck) that tracks our investment thesis, key drivers, and material issues to our thesis.
+These feed into our Splashboard, which is a portfoliowide, up-to-date register of our portfolio.

-At our investment meetings, we review our Splashboard with respect to each of our six pillars for every investment, and any analyst may highlight any issue they have found which is tracked and monitored through time.
+At our investment meetings, we review our Splashboard with respect to every investment, and any analyst may highlight any issue they have found which is tracked and monitored through time.
 We note any flags within this register to ensure we have a record of flagged issues.
 This process ensures that we remain vigilant around changes in the economic landscape for our companies and that we do not fall foul of believing our own investment story.